Jo3yVX/CrushIdentify/README.md

 # CrushIdentify
-This project based on a VERY INTELLIGENT AL that could identify everyone's crush by a simple click.
+This project uses a very intelligence AI that could identify your crush by a simple click.
 Made with Autoitv3
 Designed by Koda v1